Dividing Assets in Divorce: How do the UK Courts Decide?

 - Contributions made by either party (including non-financial contributions such as bringing up children).

-A Judge will decide on the fairest way to divide your financial resources and they have a lot of discretion.
+A Judge will decide on the fairest way to divide your assets and they have a lot of discretion.
 However, a standard approach has developed, with a starting point of equal division of assets acquired during the course of the marriage.

-Where there aren’t enough financial resources to adequately meet both you and your spouse’s needs, then the Court may divide the financial resources unequally or delay equal division.
+Where there aren’t enough financial assets to adequately meet both you and your spouse’s needs, then the Court may divide the assets unequally or delay equal division.
 A classic example of delaying equal division can occur where the matrimonial home may not be sold until any children reach the age of 18 - at which point the proceeds of the sale are divided.

 What Counts as an Asset Acquired During the Marriage?

-As the Court must first address the needs of you and your spouse, the distinction between financial resources acquired during the course of your marriage or pre-acquired and/or inherited assets may be of little significance.
-If you and your spouse’s needs can be met by the financial resources available, then the Court will look at the facts of your case, such as the length of the marriage, to determine entitlement to assets acquired outside the marriage.
+As the Court must first address the needs of you and your spouse, the distinction between assets acquired during the course of your marriage or pre-acquired and/or inherited assets may be of little significance.
+If you and your spouse’s needs can be met by the financial assets available, then the Court will look at the facts of your case, such as the length of the marriage, to determine entitlement to assets acquired outside the marriage.

 Generally, the matrimonial home is seen as a shared asset to be divided equally, although in a small number of cases this can be departed from, for example, where the marriage has been a short one and there are no children.

-It may be that you and your partner can come to an agreement as to how to divide your financial resources when you divorce.
-A Divorce Solicitor or mediator can assist you in such an agreement and prepare the necessary documents to make the agreement legally binding.
+It may be that you and your partner can come to an agreement as to how to divide your assets when you divorce.
+A Divorce Solicitor or mediator can help you in such an agreement and prepare the necessary documents to make the agreement legally binding.
 If you can’t reach an agreement, then financial remedy proceedings may need to be issued.

 For related information see Divorce Financial Orders and Financial Settlements.